saeedengai/SQL-Exploratory-Data-Analysis/README.md

 # sql-data-analytics-project

 This is my personal toolkit of SQL scripts for real-world data exploration, analytics, and reporting.
 I wrote these queries to quickly profile databases, calculate core metrics, analyze time trends, run cumulative/cohort analytics, and do smart segmentation.
 Each script targets a specific analytical theme and shows the SQL patterns and best practices I actually use as a data analyst/BI developer.
+Built during the Udemy course taught by Baraa Khatib Salkini; course materials © their owners.

 ## What’s inside
 - Database exploration & profiling